wez/wezterm/docs/config/lua/config/skip_close_confirmation_for_processes_named.md

 ```

 For closing WSL Terminals on Windows without confirmation, the (non default) processes `wslhost.exe`, `wsl.exe`,
 `conhost.exe` could be added to the list. **Please keep in mind this can be a dangerous setting.
-It could result in unsaved files (e.g. files open in a VIM session) inside the WSL terminal to be lost.**
+It could result in unsaved files (e.g. files open in a `vim` session) inside the WSL terminal to be lost.**

 ```lua
 return {